The Approach

 Relevant Law

-Direct attorney access.
-The attorney who knows your situation is always available.
+Direct lawyer access.
+The lawyer who knows your situation is always available.
 No gatekeeping, no runaround.

 Scope of Guidance